Norfolk’s Local Nature Recovery Strategy: Why It’s Needed and How We’re Contributing

 2. Supporting Biodiversity Net Gain

-The LNRS supports Biodiversity Net Gain (BNG), a system that ensures new developments leave nature in a better state than before.
-This market-based approach creates opportunities for landowners, farmers, and conservationists to work together, balancing environmental and economic needs.
+The Norfolk Local Nature Recovery Strategy supports Biodiversity Net Gain (BNG), a system that ensures new developments leave nature in a better state than before.
+This market-based approach to nature creates opportunities for landowners, farmers, and conservationists to work together, balancing environmental and economic needs.

 Wendling Beck is proving how BNG can drive large-scale habitat creation, from wetlands to species-rich grasslands.
 By aligning with the LNRS, we can help scale up these benefits across Norfolk.